The Verve Pipe: Overboard and Parachute (2014–2019)

 On March 28, 2014, the band announced on their Facebook page that their first studio album since 2001, titled Overboard, would be released on June 17, 2014, and would be followed with a tour.
 The first single from the album, titled "Crash Landing", was released on April 1, 2014.
 The title track was co-written by actor Jeff Daniels, who is a close friend of Brian Vander Ark.
+The Verve Pipe performed at the revived H.O.R.D.E. festival on July 9, 2015 at DTE Energy Music Theatre in Clarkston, Michigan.
 In the years that followed, the band toured regularly, building up to the 20th anniversary of 1996's Villains, which they celebrated by playing the album acoustically in its entirety at Ann Arbor's The Ark.
 The performance was released as a live album in 2017.
 The Verve Pipe issued their next album, Parachute, on February 17, 2017.
 It is the band's first album to feature songwriter and co-vocalist Channing Lee.

 Threads and Reconciled (2020–present)

 The band released the album, Threads, on November 5, 2021, followed by a supporting tour.
 The Verve Pipe's bassist, Joel Ferguson, decided to step down from performing and focus on producing, which created the opportunity for Brad Vander Ark to rejoin the band.
 The Verve Pipe's next album, Reconciled, was released on July 25, 2025.
 It is the first album since 2001's Underneath to feature bassist Brad Vander Ark.
 For the first time in decades, the band sequestered itself to work out songs for the new album, spending time at a cabin in Boon in northern Michigan, with all of the members participating in writing.
 The album release was followed by a supporting tour.
+In December 2025, it was announced that The Verve Pipe would go on tour with Our Lady Peace in 2026.